TrossenRobotics/trossen_arm_mujoco/README.md

 - `t`: The time step at which the movement shall occur.
 - `xyz`: The target position of the end effector in 3D space.
 - `quat`: The target orientation of the end effector, represented as a quaternion.
-- `gripper`: The target gripper opening width 0~1 where 0 is closed and 1 is fully open.
+- `gripper`: The target gripper finger position 0~0.065 where 0 is closed and 0.065 is fully open.

 Example:
 ```bash